soulflyer/storedata/README.md

 for file transfer:
 cordova plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-file-transfer.git

-Then copy the last part of common.js somewhere it can be accessed from the project.
-Instructions are in the comments.
+Then copy file localfile.js into the project.
+Include a coresponding <script> statement in index.html and call onFileSystemSuccess as a callback from onDeviceReady to set up the local file system.

 ## readLocal